auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 {% endhighlight %}

 Or just use the bridged mode which seems to be faster anyway.
 This is not an option in Vagrant, it requires eth0 to be a NAT interface.
+You can add another bridged interface but eth0 still has to be NAT.

 More details about paravirtualized network adapter: https://www.virtualbox.org/manual/ch06.html